 1/2 cup water

 Add the potatoes to the slow cooker along with the chopped onions, cheese, and ham.
 Sprinkle with kosher salt and freshly ground black pepper, and toss to distribute.

-In a small bowl, combine the condensed soup with the water; pour the soup mixture over potato mixture in the slow cooker.
+In a small bowl, combine the condensed soup with the water; pour the soup mixture over the potato mixture in the slow cooker.

 Cover, and cook on high for 4 hours, or until potatoes are tender.
 Gently stir just before serving.